 Content marketing is very popular at the moment and with good reason.
 Whether you write fantasy novels or run a multi-million dollar financial services corporation, it’s an effective means of marketing products and services to a wide range of audiences.
 But that’s not the only reason you might choose to use content marketing.
-There are lots of advantages of and benefits associated with content marketing – here are 26 of them.
+There are heaps of benefits associated with content marketing.
+Here are just 26 of them.

 The brand-building benefits of content marketing

 A key benefit of content marketing is that it has the potential to strongly contribute to a business’s brand-building efforts.
 This is often an undervalued benefit of employing content marketing but if you’re considering using it as one of your business’s marketing strategies I strongly suggest you give a lot of thought to how you can use content to build your brand.

 If used to market your brand, business content marketing may: